durffy/UMLHero/Design/UserStories.md

 I want: Delete Relationships
 so that:  I can remove uneccessary Relationships from an object

+As a: Designer
+I want: Identify Verbs
+so that: I can easily identify possible responsibilities for objects within a project from user stories

 AS a: Designer
 I want: Create Responsibilities so that: track the Responsibilities of objects/classes